Are you interested in buying a second home?

 RATE SEARCH: Get Approved for a Mortgage Loan

 1. Government Loans are Not Available for a Second Home

 FHA loans are intended to encourage home ownership; it’s a favorite among first-time buyers.
 They require just 3.5% of the purchase price as a down payment, have more lenient credit score requirements, and are overall easier to qualify for than conventional loans.
 FHA loans are not available for a rental property you do not intend to occupy as your primary residence.

 The same applies to VA loans, 203k, and USDA loans.
 Government mortgage programs are only available for your main residence.

 2. You May be Able to Get a Second FHA Loan

-There are two situations that will allow you to get a second FHA loan if your current mortgage is insured by the FHA.
-If you currently have an FHA loan you may be able to get a second FHA loan to purchase a new and rent out your old home if… You got a new job that forced you to move to another location.
+Two situations will allow you to get a second FHA loan if the FHA insures your current mortgage.
+If you currently have an FHA loan, you may be able to get a second FHA loan to purchase a new and rent out your old home if… You got a new job that forced you to move to another location.
 Or if your family has outgrown your current home and needs are larger home to accommodate your family.

 3. You will Need A Conventional Mortgage